lauralungum/minima.webpage/index.markdown

 layout: home

 ---
-Welcome - If you have any ideas or suggestions chat with me [@LauraLungum](https://twitter.com/LauraLungum)
+Welcome!
+If you have any ideas or suggestions chat with me [@LauraLungum](https://twitter.com/LauraLungum)